Ed Hill (comedian)

-Ed Hill (born 1984 in Taipei, Taiwan) is a Taiwanese Canadian stand-up comedian and podcaster.
+Ed Hill (born 1984) is a Canadian stand-up comedian and podcaster.
 He began performing in Vancouver, British Columbia and regularly tours North America and Asia.
 He currently resides in Vancouver.

 Early life

 Hill is of Taiwanese descent.
 His parents immigrated from Taiwan to Vancouver when he was ten years old.
 Hill holds a master's degree from Simon Fraser University and an undergraduate degree from the University of British Columbia.
 Hill also holds a performance degree in concert piano and worked as a professional Disk Jockey prior to stand up comedy.